openbabel/documentation/Contributing/SoftwareArchaeology.rst

 * Add clear documentation for every public function (see :ref:`documentation`).
 * Add clear comments on the internal operation of functions so that anyone can read through the code quickly.

    * If you're not sure what a function does, e-mail the openbabel-devel_ list and it can be worked out.
 * Mark functions which should be publicly visible and functions which are only useful internally.
 Many methods are not particularly useful except inside the library itself.
 * Improve code indentation

+   * It seems like a minor point, but the format of your code is important.
+As open source software, your code is read by many, many people.
    * Different contributions have often had different indentation styles.
 Simply making the code indentation consistent across an entire file makes the code easier to read.
    * The current accepted scheme for Open Babel is a default indent of two spaces, and use of spaces instead of tabs.
    * For tips on changing your editor to use this indentation style, please e-mail the openbabel-devel_ list.